1. If I Were the Wind (and You Were the Rain)

 “You were faithless in a twist of fate/ You jumped the queue at Traitors Gate/ Each act and motion locked away/ Will be known in the end”.
 Everything we do is eternal.
 We cannot undo things we’ve said or things we’ve done.
 If we betray the trust of our loved ones, that is something they will remember forever.
 Indeed, it will be locked away until the end.

-“Naked now you too were deceived/ And now you must stare into the eyes of the Gorgon (Medusa and her sisters).
+“Naked now, you too were deceived/ And now you must stare into the eyes of the Gorgon” (Medusa and her sisters).
 Trust is fundamental to the human experience.
 We couldn’t really know anything, do anything, or create anything without trusting our senses and other people.
 When we betray someone, then, we betray ourselves and our connection with the human race.
-Naked we will be, as we reveal whom we really are, and as we become transfixed with the reality of our actions.
+Naked we will be, as we reveal who we really are, and as we become transfixed with the reality of our actions.

 3. Dance of the Seven Veils: Part 2 – All Over Now

 The second part of “Dance of the Seven Veils” continues the topic of betrayal.
 “You drank from the poison cup/ not knowing it was a trap/ it’s strange but so true/ the one who loves you will run you through”.
 This desperate world is unsafe for our hearts.
 It is dangerous for our emotions.
 Our loved ones will disappoint and betray us.
 It is only a matter of when.
 And we will be tore apart in spirit and mind, as we search for any reason—any meaning—to live.

 We can’t help but be serenaded by the love that they offer us.
 We are attracted as a moth to the flame because love and meaning are the very things for which all humans strive.
 But then they stab us in the back.
 Then they turn on us and say, “I never knew you anyways”.
 How can this be?